A 1-bit quantum filter for particle trajectory reconstruction: Results

 Having established the theoretical total sampling complexity in Eq.~\eqref{eq:sampling_prob}, we see that the validation of our model is entirely dependent on the behavior of the success probability $P_{succ}$ with system size $N$, as $S_{dist}$ follows the standard coupon collector scaling.
 Rewriting Eq.~\eqref{eq:p_succ} in terms of the system size $N$, the theoretical success probability is expected to scale as $P_{succ} \approx (c_{filter}\sqrt{l-1}) / \sqrt{N}$.
 As such, we fit the simulation data to a power-law model of the form $P_{succ} = a \cdot N^b$.
 Validation of the theoretical derivation requires that the fitted exponent $b$ converges to $-0.5$ and the coefficient $a$ aligns with the derived factor $c_{filter} \sqrt{l-1}$.

 The dataset for this scaling analysis was generated using statevector simulations.
 Since determining $P_{succ}$ does not require the computationally expensive hardware specific compilation step used in the gate analysis, we extended the range from the minimal configuration of 3 layers and 2 tracks ($N=2^3$) up to a denser environment of 5 layers and 1024 tracks ($N=2^{22}$).
 Experimentally, $P_{succ}$ is quantified as the probability of the ancilla flag qubit projecting onto the $\ket{1}$ subspace.
 Figure \ref{fig:fits:c} presents the power-law fits for 3-layer and 5-layer detector configurations.
-The fitted coefficients $a$ and exponents $b$ exhibit excellent agreement with theoretical predictions for both configurations ($R^2 > 0.999$), confirming the validity of the derived scaling laws.
+The fitted coefficients $a$ and exponents $b$ exhibit excellent agreement with theoretical predictions for both configurations ($R^2 > 0.999$).
+Specifically, the fitted exponents match the expected $N^{-0.5}$ scaling ($b = -0.4998 \pm 0.0001$ for 3 layers, and $b = -0.4999 \pm 0.0001$ for 5 layers).
+Furthermore, the empirical pre-factors yield $c_{filter}$ values of $0.501 \pm 0.001$ and $0.813 \pm 0.001$ for 3 and 5 layers respectively, tightly aligning with our theoretical $c_{filter}$ derivations of $0.500$ and $0.823$.
+This confirms the validity of the derived scaling laws.

 A deviation is observed for large system sizes ($N > 2^{18}$), where the measured $P_{succ}$ exceeds the theoretical prediction.
 This enhancement is not a computational artifact but a consequence of the combinatorial density.
 In regions of high track occupancy, the density of hits increases the probability of fake segments satisfying the angular constraints of the Hamiltonian Eq.~\eqref{eq:angular_term}.
 Because the current implementation relies on a simple binary threshold defined in Eq.~\eqref{eq:angular_term}, random geometric alignments can satisfy the angular constraints.
 These false positives satisfy the Hamiltonian constraints and contribute to the final solution state, increasing the $P_{succ}$ even though they do not correspond to any real tracks.
+This was also observed using classical matrix inversion in the simulation tool, and could be resolved by adding additional Denby-Peterson terms to the Hamiltonian.